opea-project/Enterprise-RAG/src/comps/llms/impl/model_server/tgi/README.md

 ## Getting Started

 ### 0. Prerequisite
 Provide your Hugging Face API key to enable access to Hugging Face models.
-Alternatively, you can set this in the [.env](docker/.env) file.
+Alternatively, you can set this in the dotenv configuration files.

 ```bash
 export HF_TOKEN=${your_hf_api_token}